hyperledger-labs/fabric-docs-cn/docs/source/couchdb_as_state_database.rst

 CouchDB indexes
 ~~~~~~~~~~~~~~~

-.. note:: The Fabric chaincode lifecycle that is being introduced in the v2.0
-          Alpha release does not support using indexes with CouchDB.
-As a
-          result, the `previous lifecycle process <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_  is required to
-          install and instantiate a chaincode that includes CouchDB indexes.
-You
-          can only use CouchDB indexes with the Fabric v2.0 Alpha if the channel
-          capabilities are set with V1_4 as the highest version enabled in the
-          Application Capabilities section of the `configtx.yaml file <https://github.com/hyperledger/fabric/blob/master/sampleconfig/configtx.yaml>`_.
-          CouchDB indexes will not work on channels with v2_0 capabilities
-          enabled.

 Indexes in CouchDB are required in order to make JSON queries efficient and are required for
 any JSON query with a sort.
 Indexes can be packaged alongside chaincode in a